 Handbrake is open-source and free software under license GNU GPLv2.
 The initial release was in 2003 and has been up to date.
 As for Apr 2021, the latest stable version is 1.33 (released on June 13, 2020) and available for Windows, Linux, and macOS.
 To see a full list of fixes and improvements, check Handbrake’s release notes on GitHub.

 Visit Handbrake’s official website and download their latest stable version.

-You can open it as a disk image or install it on your computer.
+- You can open it as a disk image or install it on your computer.
 The installation process is self-intuitive.

 A Quick Overview of the Handbrake UI.

 Handbrake’s most common features can be accessed via the main toolbar located on top.

 The “Open Source” button in the top-left corner allows you to input the video that you want to encode.

 Once you open the video source, the “Presets” option will become available.
 The presets in Handbrake are really helpful for quick video conversion from one format to the other.
 Presets are basically a set of output video properties that are optimized for particular common devices.
 The Preset drop-down list contains predetermined configuration sets for common devices including the iPod, iPad, and AppleTV.

 The “Activity” icon on the far right-hand side of the toolbar gives you access to a log of information including all activity since you opened Handbrake.
 It will log information such as, the time when you open a new file, convert, encode, or when a conversion faced an issue, and which type of issue.